Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bray Park has 57 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that together facilitate 473 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents typically living within 157 meters of the nearest stop.
+Transport analysis conducted in Bray Park shows 57 active public transport stops operating, all of which are bus stops.
+These stops are served by six different routes that collectively facilitate 473 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents typically residing within 157 meters of the nearest stop.

-On average, there are 67 daily trips across all routes, which equates to approximately eight weekly trips per individual stop.
+On average, each route provides 67 trips per day, resulting in approximately eight weekly trips per individual stop.

 Frequently Asked Questions - Transport